hypo69/hypotez/src/suppliers/suppliers_list/aliexpress/_docs/affiliated_products_generator.md

 Certainly!
-Here’s a detailed breakdown of the `affiliated_products_generator.py` file from the `src.suppliers.aliexpress` module:
+Here’s a detailed breakdown of the `affiliated_products_generator.py` file from the `src.suppliers.suppliers_list.aliexpress` module:

 ---